ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 To a receiver measuring bytes received per unit time at the application layer, and interpreting it as an estimate of the available network bandwidth, this appears as a high jitter in the goodput measurement.
+This can appear as a stall of some time, followed by a sudden leap that can far exceed the actual capacity of the transport path from the server when the hole in the received data is filled by a later retransmission.

 It's worth noting that more modern transport protocols such as QUIC have mitigation of head-of-line blocking as a protocol design goal.
 See {{quic-behavior}} for more details.

+### Wide and Rapid Variation in Path Capacity

+As many end devices have moved to wireless connectivity for the final hop (Wi-Fi, 5G, or LTE), new problems in bandwidth detction have emerged from radio interference and signal strength effects.

+Each of these technologies can experience sudden changes in capacity as the end user device moves from place to place and encounters new sources of interference.
+Microwave ovens, for example, can cause a throughput degradation of more than a factor of 2 while active [Micro].
+5G and LTE likewise can easily see rate variation by a factor of 2 or more over a span of seconds as users move around.

+These swings in actual transport capacity can result in user experience issues that can be exacerbated by insufficiently responsive ABR selection algorithms.

 ## Measurement Collection {#measure-coll}